KenziVisor/balls-into-bins-simulation/README.md

 ![Diagram 9 - Random initialization + weighted balls: max-load cost-quality tradeoff](plots/09_tradeoff_weighted_initialized_max_load.png)

-**Diagram 9 - Random initialization + weighted balls.** This plot shows the max-load cost-quality tradeoff for the most realistic stress case in the experiment suite: bins start with randomized load, and incoming balls have variable weights.

 This project simulates balls-into-bins load balancing strategies for a Cisco interview homework exercise.
 It compares how well different allocation policies reduce bin imbalance, and how much algorithmic cost they pay to achieve that